DanXtech/Fll-Admin-Dashboard/README.md

 <h2 align="center">Admin - DashBoard website</h2>

 Admin dashBoard website which is fully responsive <br/>
 Responsive for all devices, built using React.js and bootstrap styling method.
-I run my api server with json which is the backend.This project I realy great Thanks for the view.
+I run my API server with JSON which is the backend.
+This project is really great.

-<a href="https://"><strong>➥ Live Demo</strong></a>

 </div>